Chakdaha

-Chakdaha is a town and a municipality in the Kalyani subdivision of the Nadia district, located in the state of West Bengal, India.
+Chakdaha is a city and a municipality in the Kalyani subdivision of the Nadia district, located in the state of West Bengal, India.

 Geography

 Location

 Chakdaha is a prominent urban local body in the district of Nadia, one of the southern districts of West Bengal.
 Chakdaha's location is 23.08°N 88.52°E. It has an average elevation of 11 meters (36 feet) and is 62 km north of the state capital, Kolkata.
 It is on National Highway 12 (old number NH 34), an approximate 2-hour drive from Kolkata via the National Highway NH12.
 Regular public transport operates from Madhyamgram (near Kolkata) to Chakdaha, with low-cost buses running every 20 minutes during the day time.